This old-fashioned recipe for Scottish barley kale broth is so simple and easy, yet packed with wholesome savoury fresh flavours.

 During the 18th and 19th centuries, kale became even more important to the Scottish diet as a result of the Highland Clearances, which forced many rural residents off their land and into urban areas.
 Kale was a hardy and inexpensive vegetable that could be grown in small plots of land, making it a valuable source of nutrition for those who were struggling to make ends meet.

-Here on the Scottish island, we often experiences 4 seasons in one day and one of my daughters best home-grown crops last year was kale, which survived lots of summer torrential rain and gale force winds!
+My family live on a Scottish island, and so we often experiences 4 seasons in one day and one of my daughters best home-grown crops is usually kale, which seems to cope well with summer torrential rain and gale force winds!

 I love that the kale flavour can often taste like seaweed, and when cooked briefly within soups, broths, or stews it can enrich the dish with deliciously fresh, nourishing seaside flavours.
 My family especially love a steaming hot bowl of this barley kale broth as a pick-me-up, to help get over whatever virus or bug is currently doing the rounds.